anakin4747/jh-trakr/README.md

 The build process and application depends on: make, pip3, and fzf ensure these are installed before following the installation.

+This project was only ever intended for use in a UNIX environment so its highly unlikely this will install or work on Windows.

 To install everything in this repo:

     - Clone this repo